 Planning a night in with friends?
 Check out these must-watch Hong Kong movies that will thrill you, excite you, scare you, and have you in stitches.

 After hitting up the best new brunches in Hong Kong and happy hours in the city, sometimes you just need a night in.
-And instead of the usual drama series, such as favourites like Sharp Objects and Miss Sherlock, we’ve listed the best (in our opinion) Hong Kong movies and must-see Cantonese movies to snuggle up on the couch with.
-So, just put on these HK movies for your next night in, and you won’t be disappointed.
+But instead of rewatching your favourite Korean movies or 90s cult classics, consider snuggling up on the couch with our hand-picked Hong Kong movies and must-see Cantonese flicks.
+Put on these HK films on your next movie night – you won’t be disappointed!

 Must-watch Hong Kong movies